gaslight/posts/posts/2013-09-04-does-coffeescript-have-a-future.md

 ## About the Author

-It made Chris Moore visibly, physically ill when I said I came to Jay-Z through Kanye West.
+It made Chris Moore visibly and physically ill when I said I came to Jay-Z through Kanye West.
 I'm a little trepidatious to admit, I came into real JavaScript development through CoffeeScript.

 My trepidation speaks to the palpable schism between writers of JavaScript and writers of CoffeeScript.
 I'm a CoffeeScript proponent, but I hope I can do this subject a little objective justice after reading some of the reverse takes on it: